Biography

 Dr. An specializes in Religions of the Americas with a particular focus on Latin America and the Caribbean.
 His research focuses on the construction of religion, race, and political identity in colonial and postcolonial Americas.
 Dr. An received his Ph.D. in Philosophical Studies of Religion at Drew University and he has previously taught in the Department of Religion and Philosophy at Lebanon Valley College, PA.

-Dr. An’s first book, The Decolonial Abyss (Fordham University Press, 2016) rethinks the relation between mysticism and politics by putting Neoplatonic mystical thought into conversation with continental philosophy and Afro-Caribbean philosophy.
-He is currently co-editing a book on Race, Coloniality, and Philosophy of Religion.
-He teaches courses on World Religions, Religion and Race, Religion and Migration, and Central American Religious Movements.
+Dr. An is the author of two monographs: The Decolonial Abyss (Fordham University Press, 2016) and The Coloniality of the Secular (Duke University Press, 2024).
+He also co-edited Beyond Man (Duke University Press, 2021), a book on Race, Coloniality, and Philosophy of Religion.
+He teaches courses on World Religions, Religion and Race, Method and Theory, and Atheism.

-In addition to teaching and research, Dr. An is a member of the steering committee of both World Christianities Group and Liberation Theologies Group at the American Academy of Religion.
-He is also on the Editorial Board of Horizontes Decoloniales.
+In addition to teaching and research, Dr. An is on the Editorial Collective of Political Theology Journal and he co-chairs the Political Theology Unit at the American Academy of Religion.

 For a full list of publications (PDF), click HERE.